MerosCrypto/Meros/docs/RPC/Eventual/Personal.md

 The result is a string of the hash.

+### `toAddress`

+`toAddress` replies with the address for an Ed25519 Public Key.
+It takes in one argument:
+- Public Key (string)

+The result is a string of the address.

 ### `getClaimTemplate`

 `getClaimTemplate` replies with a template for remotely signing a Claim.
 It takes in two arguments: